Fees are current from 1st July 2024.

 Medicare have strict guidelines regarding referrals and accessing rebates.

 A valid referral must be in writing, signed and dated by the referring medical practitioner.
-The referral letter must be dated on or before the date of the therapy session to be eligible for rebate claim.
+The referral letter must be dated on or before the date of the therapy session or skills group session to be eligible for rebate claim.

 Letters of referral or recommendation from other allied health professionals are not valid for Medicare claiming.